About the course

 The following colleges accept students for full-time study on this course:

 How to apply

 You are recommended to contact a potential supervisor (or supervisors) in the first instance to get feedback on the fit of your proposed research with the expertise of the supervisor before you apply.
+Please see the full list of faculty members eligible to supervise DPhil students for this programme.
 Please note that the OII will only admit students where appropriate supervision is available.

 The set of documents you should send with your application to this course comprises the following:

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.